 - Important Information

-Place over patient’s head.
-Do up double Hook & Loop Tape tabs on both sides of patient’s chest.
+Place over patient’s the head.
+Do up the double Hook & Loop Tape tabs on both sides of patient’s chest.
 Any drainage tubes can be positioned to come out between the sides of the vest.
-Wind the webbing around chair frame at pelvic area and fasten buckle together.
+Wind the webbing around chair frame at pelvic area and fasten the buckle together.
 On smaller chairs, wind the webbing around the chair frame several times to reduce the length.
-If using in bed, it is important to wind the webbing around both side frames, to keep the patient in the middle of the bed.
+If using in bed, it is important to wind the webbing around both side frames.
+This is to help keep the patient in the middle of the bed.
 Do the buckle up under the bed.

 Note: We are unable to sell this product to the USA.